felwal-edu/dh2642-flowerfield/README.md

 ## Project description

-Flowerfield is an application where the user is able to collect _flowers_ by taking pictures of them.
+Flowerfield is an application where the user is able to collect _flowers_ (and other plants) by taking pictures of them.

 When a picture is taken, it can then be uploaded to the app, where the picture is processed and identified by an external image-identification API – [Plant.id](https://web.plant.id/plant-identification-api/).
 If the picture is successfully identified, it will add the flower to the user's collection.